 It is then that Agnes looks around and sees Weston, the man that she had loved and had to leave behind.
 He has bought Snap from the rat catcher and been ever on the look out for Agnes herself.
 Thus starts what is a very understated, and yet very romantic, end to the novel.
 It is very moving as well, when we consider that Weston is undoubtedly based upon William Weightman who had been snatched from Anne by cholera five years previously.

 To Anne, and Emily, a love of animals was a prerequisite for a good character, and as a lover of animals myself I certainly concur with that.
-This love extended beyond the page and into their real lives as well, as they had a succession of pets, from geese to cats, rabbits, hawks and canaries, and of course their famous dogs Keeper and Flossy.
+This love extended beyond the page and into their real lives as well, as they had a succession of pets, from geese, named Adelaide and Victoria after the royal princesses, to cats, rabbits, pheasants, hawks and canaries, and of course their famous dogs Keeper and Flossy.